TrueBlocks/trueblocks-core/docs/content/docs/chifra/admin.md

 ```[plaintext]
 Purpose:
-  Manage pinned index of appearances and associated Bloom filters.
+  Manage pinned index of appearances and associated blooms.

 Usage:
   chifra pins [flags]

 Flags:
-  -l, --list      list the index and Bloom filter hashes from local manifest or pinning service
+  -l, --list          list the bloom and index hashes from local cache or IPFS
-  -i, --init      initialize index of appearances by downloading Bloom filters from pinning service
+  -i, --init          download the blooms or index chunks from IPFS
-  -f, --freshen   freshen index of appearances using the same mode from most recent --init
+  -f, --freshen       check for new bloom or index chunks and download if available
-  -a, --all       for --init and --freshen modes only, download full index chunks as well as Bloom filter
+  -a, --all           in addition to Bloom filters, download full index chunks
-  -S, --share     pin downloaded files to your local IPFS store, that is, share them (requires IPFS)
+  -S, --share         share downloaded data by pinning it to IPFS (the IPFS daemon must be running)
+  -r, --remote        for --list mode only, recover the manifest from IPFS via UnchainedIndex smart contract
+  -s, --sleep float   throttle requests by this many seconds (.25 seconds delay between requests by default) (default 0.25)

 Global Flags:
   -x, --fmt string   export format, one of [none|json*|txt|csv|api]